-The functional currency of Route 1 Security Corporation, GMI and PCS is United States dollars.
+The functional currency of Route 1 Security Corporation, GMI, PCS, DSM and Spyrus is United States dollars.
 The financial statements of these entities are translated into the Canadian dollar presentation currency at as follows:

-- assets and liabilities at the exchange rate in effect at the balance sheet date. - Income and expenses at the average rate for the period (as this is considered to be a reasonable approximation of actual rates).
+- assets and liabilities at the exchange rate in effect at the statement of financial position date. - Income and expenses at the average rate for the period (as this is considered to be a reasonable approximation of actual rates).